-Effort that is cost shared is subject to the same requirements as salary that is paid directly from the grant or contract.
-That is, it must be certified through the Faculty Efforti Certification (FEC) report.
+Effort that is cost shared is subject to the same documentation requirements as salary that is paid directly from the grant or contract meaning it must be certified through the Faculty Efforti Certification (FEC) report.

-There are five types of cost sharing (for more detail see Detailed Definition of of Cost Sharing):
+There are five types of cost sharing (for more detail see Types of Cost Sharing):

-Note: Any effort performed that was not placed on the budget page or budget justification of the proposal is considered "voluntary uncommitted cost share" and is not documented separately.
+Note: Any effort performed that was not reflected on the budget page or budget justification of the proposal is considered "voluntary uncommitted cost share" and does not require documentation.